giantswarm/cluster-apps-operator/README.md

 # cluster-apps-operator

 The cluster-apps-operator is part of the Giant Swarm [App Platform].
-It watches [Cluster API] v1alpha3 CRs and manages [app CRs] for workoad clusters as defined in the [release CR].
+It watches [Cluster API] v1alpha4 CRs and manages [app CRs] for workload clusters as defined in the [release CR].

 It is implemented using [operatorkit].